Tutorial

 - High school mathematics (algebra, trigonometry)

-- Basic physics understanding (forces, motion)
+- Basic physics (forces, motion)

 Learning Approach